 Guidance and best practices

-Members of the public looking for more information, including how to protect yourself from the virus, what to do if you’re sick and how to recognize possible symptoms should visit the Ministry of Health and Long-Term Care’s public website.
+You can also find information about how to protect yourself from the virus, what to do if you’re sick and how to recognize possible symptoms on the Ministry of Health and Long-Term Care’s public website.